Distributional Modeling and Forecasting of Natural Gas Prices

 Finally, there is research on forecasting the volatility of natural gas prices. \textcite{lv2013modeling} used a variety of linear and nonlinear \ac{GARCH} type models, including models that capture asymmetric effects.
-Moreover, they used two different distributional assumptions, the traditional normality assumption and the assumption of skewed-student-t returns.
+Moreover, they used two different distributional assumptions: normality assumption and skewed-student-t.
 The latter consistently outperformed the normality assumption, regardless of the chosen model.
 This confirms prior research stating that asset returns often feature heavy tails.
-Hence using the normal distribution is inappropriate in most cases \autocite[Cf.][p.
-240.]{engle2007good}.
+Hence using the normal distribution is inappropriate in most cases \autocite{engle2007good}.
 However, the results did not indicate asymmetric effects. \textcite{chkili2014volatility} also considered asymmetries and long memory effects in the volatility process of natural gas prices and other commodities.
-They found asymmetric effects in all examined commodities which contrasts \textcite{lv2013modeling}. \textcite{hailemariam2019drives} investigated how supply and demand shocks affect natural gas price volatility.
+They found asymmetric effects in all examined commodities, which contrasts the results of \textcite{lv2013modeling}. \textcite{hailemariam2019drives} investigated how supply and demand shocks affect natural gas price volatility.
 They found that the effects greatly depend on the market regime and that several structural breaks influenced the volatility response.
 The global gas market liberalization altered the gas price volatility in particular.

 This paper contributes to the literature by creating probabilistic price forecasting models for natural gas Day-Ahead and Month-Ahead products.
 We propose state-space time series models assuming a heavy-tailed error distribution.
 The model development builds on a rigorous descriptive data analysis and results from previous research.
-The proposed models consider a substantial number of aforementioned and novel effects and outperform popular models presented in the literature.
-We provide an extensive discussion and validation of each model component, as well as a detailed analysis of the probabilistic predictive performance.
+The proposed models consider many aforementioned and novel effects and significantly outperform popular models presented in the literature.
+We provide an extensive discussion and validation of each model component and a detailed analysis of the probabilistic predictive performance.